 Salmon, especially king salmon, are the pigs of the aquatic world.
 Large, fatty, with significant differences in flavor from cut to cut, the salmon is, like pork, equally good fresh or cured.

+Note that there is no obvious head in your bowl.
+That’s the point: You pick off all the nice meat from the heat, especially the cheeks.
 So satisfying, even on a hot evening.
-Holly thought it almost buttery, with pearls of salmon fat dotting the surface of the broth like constellations.
-The cheek meat was transcendent, and strangely meaty; it tasted uncannily like the “oyster” in a chicken or pheasant.
+Holly thinks this soup is almost buttery, with pearls of salmon fat dotting the surface of the broth like constellations.
+The cheek meat is transcendent, and strangely meaty; it tastes uncannily like the “oyster” in a chicken or pheasant.

-There simply aren’t any better parts of a salmon than these, and there simply isn’t any better way to prepare them than grilling.
+That leaves the collars and bellies.
+There simply aren’t any better parts of a salmon than these, and there simply isn’t any better way to prepare them than grilling or smoking.
 Why?

 - You have skin, which is crispy, yet slightly gelatinous from the subcutaneous fat.

-- You have the meat iself, which is clean and umami-liciously decadent.
+- You have the meat itself, which is clean and umami-liciously decadent.

 - You have ALL THAT FAT.
 Salmon, like the rest of us, store most of their fat in their bellies.
 And this, friends, is a Mother Lode of those omega-3 fatty acids people are all talking about.
 I actually got a full-on glob of salmon fat in one bite, which, if you can imagine it, was both alarming and tasty.
 No need to take fish oil pills after this meal.